Georg Arends: Career

 Arends returned to his homeland in 1888, and started a nursery in Wuppertal.
 The business took off.
 On 14 May 1891, he married Helene Pfeifer, with whom he had two sons, Erich and Werner.
 By the beginning of the 20th century, Arends started selectively breeding perennials.
 Among the earliest plants he bred selectively were Astilbe, which gained popularity thanks to his work.
 Through hybridization he created more brightly colored plants known as Astilbe Arendsii Group.
 Phlox × arendsii originated in 1912, when Arends crossed the impressively blooming P. paniculata with the compact P. divaricata.
 Another popular hybrid created by Arends is Aconitum x arendsii.
 Arends created around 350 hybrids that bear his name.

 Arends' nursery was almost entirely destroyed during the Allied bombing of Germany in the Second World War.
-Arends and his sons rebuilt it, but its reputation faded as the aging Arends refused to pass it on.
+Arends and his sons rebuilt it, but its reputation faded as the ageing Arends refused to pass it on.
 Arends died on 5 March 1952 in Wuppertal-Ronsdorf.
 His business was inherited by his sons, but Erich sold his share to for housing development.
 The nursery established by Arends passed from Werner to his daughter Ursula, and it is today owned by her daughter Anja Maubach.